deadncold1001-a11y/NotifierSENA/replit.md

 - **Real-time Updates:** Auto-refresh status every 5 seconds, notifications every 10 seconds

 ## Known Limitations
-1. **In-Memory Storage:** All data resets on server restart (notifications, uptime, config changes)
-2. **Single Instance:** Only one monitoring service can run at a time
+1. **Single Instance:** Only one monitoring service can run at a time
-3. **SSL Verification:** Disabled for zajuna.sena.edu.co due to certificate issues
+2. **SSL Verification:** Disabled for zajuna.sena.edu.co due to certificate issues
-4. **No Persistence:** Notification history limited to current session
+3. **Single Monitor:** Currently supports monitoring one forum URL at a time

 ## Future Enhancements (Not in MVP)
 - PostgreSQL database for persistent storage